doi-open-data/doi-ckan/README.md

 1. To create an admin user, run `make admin` and follow the prompts for email and password
 1. To stop your containers and volumes run `make clean`

+### Updating Dependencies
+The application uses the [requirements-freeze.txt file](./ckan/requirements-freeze.txt) for it dependency management.
+This is update via the [requirements.txt file](./ckan/requirements.txt).
+To update the dependencies you need to run:

+`make clean requirements build up`

+This will start a fresh build, update the requirements-freeze.txt file, rebuild the application, and bring it up.
+You should be able to see the application if you point your browser to localhost:5000

 ### FGDC2ISO

 In order to harvest an CSDGM/FGDC metadata source, you will need to have a running FGDC2ISO service available.